danwaltin/SwiftSpec/README.md

 ## Setup

-This section describes setup for using SwiftSpec in an XCode 8 project.
+This section describes setup for using SwiftSpec in an Xcode 11 project.

-1. Download
+1. Download and Compile
-2. Compile
-3. Use in the XCode project
+3. Use in the Xcode project

-### Download
+### Download and Compile
-Download SwiftSpec, eihter by cloning the repository or by downloading a specific [release][5].
+Download SwiftSpec, either by cloning the repository or by downloading a specific [release][5].

-### Compile

-Compile and archive the framework, either from the SwiftSpec.xcodeproj project, or from command line using

-	xcodebuild -scheme SwiftSpec archive

 Build the command line tool, which is used to generate XCTest files from .feature files, using

 	swift build

-### Use in the XCode project
+### Use in the Xcode project

-Export the archived framework, SwiftSpec.framework, which is available in the XCode organizer.

-In the test target of your project
-1. add a build phase `Link Binary With Frameworks`, and add the SwiftSpec.framework
-2. add a build phase `Copy Files`, with destination `Frameworks`, and add the SwiftSpec.framework
+Add SwiftSpec as a Package Manager dependency in Xcode.

 ## Usage

 1. Write feature files
-2. Generate XCTest test files using the SwiftSpec command line tool, found under `.build/debug/SwiftSpecConsole`
+2. Generate (or update) XCTest test files using the SwiftSpec command line tool, found under `.build/debug/SwiftSpecConsole`
-3. Add the test files to the XCode project
+3. Add the test files to the Xcode project
 4. Write bindings
 5. Implement the code